How Effective Are You at Innovation In Today’s Relentless World of Accelerated New Product Introduction?

 5 Ways to Improve Website Usability on a Mobile Device

 As a seasoned marketer that has written many pages of copy for websites, it is refreshing to now see a new trend now underway.
 There was a time not too long ago when a website’s content layout could simply be maximized for viewing by ensuring it worked on Internet Explorer, or “IE”.
 The early days of Firefox were sometimes challenging when image displays or text wrapping would not work quite right … but, it didn’t really matter too much if only 2-3 percent of your audience were using that browser.
+Website usability on multiple browsers is now a reality that marketers must embrace.

 Today’s web browsing market is highly fragmented, a condition further exasperated with the proliferation of mobile “smart” devices.
 The dominance of IE is now gone (see: The End of an Era: Internet Explorer Drops Below 50 Percent of Web Usage).
 While desktop browsing is still the dominant format, mobile browsing has grown significantly, from virtually nothing three years ago to nearly six percent today.